 In response to the decrease in demand, we have since furloughed all managers at the Hotel except for members of the executive team and continue to limit hourly staff to a minimum.
 By the end of March 2020, we had temporarily closed all of our food and beverage outlets, valet parking, concierge and bell services, fitness center, as well as the executive lounge facility.
 We continue to implement social distancing standards and cleaning processes designed by Interstate and Hilton to keep employees and guests safe.
 The full impact and duration of the COVID-19 outbreak continues to evolve as of the date of this report.
 The pandemic effectively eliminated our ability to generate any profits, due to the drastic decline in both leisure and business travel.
 As a result, management believes the ongoing length and severity of the economic downturn caused by the pandemic will have a material adverse impact on our future business, financial condition, liquidity and financial results.
-We are also assessing the potential impact on the impairment analysis of our long-lived assets and the realization of our deferred tax assets.
+We are also assessing the potential impact on the impairment analysis of our long-lived assets and her realization of our deferred tax assets.
 As of the date of this report, the effects of the pandemic continue to affect our economy, business and leisure travel, and our needs to continue to curtail certain revenue generating activities at the Hotel, and until there are vaccines or other methodologies to effectively combat this pandemic, we expect that the effects will have a material adverse effect on our business.

 As a result of the CARES Act signed into law on March 27, 2020, additional avenues of relief may be available to workers and families through enhanced unemployment insurance provisions and to small businesses through programs administered by the Small Business Administration ("SBA").
 The CARES Act includes, among other things, provisions relating to payroll tax credits and deferrals, net operating loss carryback periods, alternative minimum tax credits and technical corrections to tax depreciation methods for qualified improvement property.
 The CARES Act also established a Paycheck Protection Program ("PPP"), whereby certain small businesses are eligible for a loan to fund payroll expenses, rent, and related costs.
 On April 9, 2020, Justice entered into a loan agreement ("SBA Loan - Justice") with CIBC Bank USA under the CARES Act.
-The Partnership received proceeds of \$4,719,000 from the SBA Loan - Justice.
-In accordance with the requirements of the CARES Act, Justice has used proceeds from the loan primarily for payroll costs.
-As of September 30, 2020, Justice had used all proceeds of the SBA Loan - Justice in qualified expenses.
-The SBA Loan - Justice is scheduled to mature on April 9, 2022 and has a 1.00% interest rate.
+The Partnership received proceeds of \$4,719,000 from the SBA Loan - Justice In accordance with the requirements of the CARES Act, Justice has used proceeds from the loan primarily for payroll costs.
+As of December 31, 2020, Justice had used all proceeds of the SBA Loan - Justice in qualified expenses.
+The SBA Loan - Justice is scheduled to mature on April 9, 2022, and has a 1.00% interest rate.
 On April 27, 2020, InterGroup entered into a loan agreement ("SBA Loan - InterGroup") with CIBC Bank USA under the CARES Act and received loan proceeds in the amount of \$453,000.
-As of September 30, 2020, InterGroup had used all of the \$453,000 loan proceeds in qualified payroll expenses.
+As of December 31, 2020, InterGroup had used all of the \$453,000 loan proceeds in qualified payroll expenses.
 The SBA Loan - InterGroup is scheduled to mature on April 27, 2022 and has a 1.00% interest rate.
-All payments of principal and interests are deferred until July 2021, and the repayment obligations under both loans may be forgiven if the funds are used for payroll and other qualified expenses.
-The SBA Loans are subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
+All payments of principal and interests are deferred until July 2021, and the repayment obligations under both loans administered by the U.S. Small Business Administration under the CARES Act.
 All unforgiven portion of the principal and accrued interest will be due at maturity.
+As of December 31, 2020, Justice and InterGroup have each submitted its application for full loan forgiveness.